top of page

 20% Beer, 15% Wine, 65% Spirits/Liquor

-Unless you know your guests are big wine and beer drinkers, it is safe to assume that when there is liquor on hand the consumption of beer and wine go down significantly.
+Unless you know your guests are big wine and beer drinkers, it’s safe to assume that when there is liquor on hand, the consumption of beer and wine goes down significantly.

 If you know your guests are heavy beer and wine drinkers, you can opt for a more evenly split bar: 35% Beer, 35% Wine, 30% Spirits/Liquor.